Bookkeeping, payroll, and accounting services for small businesses across Orange County and Greater Los Angeles.

 Read answer

-How do I set up bookkeeping for a medical practice with multiple LLCs and entities?
+How do I set up QuickBooks Online for a new California business?

 Read answer

 A family-owned bookkeeping and accounting firm based in Buena Park, serving small businesses across Orange County and Greater Los Angeles.
 Full-service bookkeeping, accounting, payroll, and advisory services led by Amrit Sarker, a Certified Public Bookkeeper and QuickBooks certified professional with 35+ years of experience in accounting and financial operations.
-Offers services in English and Bengali.
+Income tax preparation is provided through our official tax partner, Dharia Tax & Services, Inc. Offers services in English and Bengali.

 Client Reviews